mjmcnelis/RKM.jl/README.md

 config memory        = 21.938 KiB
 excess memory        = 0 bytes
 ```
-Here, we show the number of time steps taken and the number of times `dy_dt!` was evaluated.
+Here, we show the number of time steps saved and the number of times `dy_dt!` was evaluated.
 We also list several performance metrics: the runtime, the solution size, the configuration memory, and the excess memory allocated during the time evolution loop.
 In this example, almost all of the allocated memory went towards storing the solution.

 ### Timer and progress display